dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 python tools/export_onnx.py --output-name your_yolox.onnx -f exps/your_dir/your_yolox.py -c your_yolox.pth
 ```

-Let's run the inference now using the ONNX model and ONNX Runtime.
+Let's load the ONNX model and run the inference using the ONNX Runtime.

 {{< video src="onnx.mp4" width="700px" loop="true" autoplay="false">}}

-As you can see, the FPS slightly improved from 5+ FPS to about 10+ FPS with the ONNX model and Runtime on CPU - it's still not ideal for real-time inference.
+As shown, the FPS slightly improved from 5+ FPS to about 10+ FPS with the ONNX model and Runtime on CPU - still not ideal for real-time inference.
 Just by converting the model to ONNX, we already 2x the inference performance.

 Let's see if we can improve that further.